Stary Ciepielów and Rekówka massacre: Stary Ciepielów

 In the early morning of 6 December 1942 around 20 German gendarmes came to Stary Ciepielów.
 They went first to the farm of Antoni Sochaj, on the outskirts of the village, and ordered him to show them the farms of Adam Kowalski and Piotr Obuchiewicz.
 Immediately after Sochaj complied, they surrounded both farms and the farm of Władysław Kosior.
 In Kowalski's farm, they caught the owner, his wife and five children, in Obuchiewicz's farm – the owner, his wife and four children, in Kosior's farm – the owner, his wife and six children.
 Only the teenage son of Kowalski, Jan, who at that time worked in the neighbouring village as a tailor's apprentice, avoided capture.

 Most probably, the gendarmes conducted a thorough search of all three farms.
-It is unknown what they found in Kowalski's and Obuchiewicz's premises; however, it is certain that in the Kosior's farm they captured two Jewish men and found books written in Yiddish and Hebrew.
+It is unknown what they found in Kowalski's and Obuchiewicz's premises; however, it is certain that at Kosior's farm they captured two Jewish men and found books written in Yiddish and Hebrew.
 According to some witnesses, both Jews came to Kosior's house after it was surrounded by the Germans.
 It is unlikely that looking from their hideouts in the nearby forest they did not realize that gendarmes were present in the village, so it is possible that they voluntarily surrendered in hope that in this way they would save their benefactors.
 In the meantime, the gendarmes ordered the sołtys (village head) Jan Mirowski to go to neighbouring Rekówka and bring Stanisław Kosior (a relative of Władysław Kosior from Stary Ciepielów).
 However, along the way Mirowski met the officer who was in charge of the action.
 (Note: Name of this officer is unknown.
 According to the witnesses, he had the rank of lieutenant and was around thirty-year-old.
 His fellow gendarmes called him "Karl".
 See: Młynarczyk, Piątkowski (2007), p.
 92.)
 He cancelled the previous order and told Mirowski to return home.